 To use a chemical-based paint stripper, apply two coats of the paint stripping compound on the concrete sealer and press it on the sealer with a putty knife.
 Then wait a few minutes for the paint stripper to work its magic.

 After, you can scrape or strip the paint stripper and the concrete sealer with the same putty knife you used to apply it.
-You should know that chemical-based paint strippers are unsafe on the skin, in the eyes, lungs, or fingernails.
-If you get a chemical-based stripper on you, wash it off immediately with a solvent.
+You should use safety gear while applying and working with paint remover.

 To abrade the concrete sealer, use medium-grit sandpaper.
 150-grit works fine.
 You can also use a sanding sheet or sanding block with the same grit.